-Street is Culture is a social enterprise that aims to reduce vandalism and anti-social behaviour all around the world by stimulating youth to engage in sport and recereational activites based on street disciplines like Skateboarding, Graffiti, BMX, Inline Skating, Parkour, Free Running and more, all related to the “Street Culture”.
+Street is Culture, is a social enterprise that aims to reduce vandalism and anti-social behaviour all around the world by stimulating and encouraging youth to engage in sports and other recereational activites based on street disciplines such as Skateboarding, Graffiti, BMX, Inline Skating, Parkour, Free Running and more, all related to the “Street Culture”.

-Educational programs developed by professional educators will turn “time filling” activities, that often lead to criminality, into meaningful and rewarding experiences.
+Educational and entertainment programs are developed by professional educators and by entertainment experts, that will turn “time filling” activities that often lead to criminality, into meaningful and rewarding experiences.

 Graffiti is writing or drawings that have been scribbled, scratched, or sprayed on a wall or other surface in a public place.
 In modern times, paint, particularly spray paint, and marker pens have become the most commonly used graffiti materials.
 Graffiti often is seen as having become intertwined with hip hop culture and the myriad international styles derived from New York City Subway graffiti, however, there are many other instances of notable graffiti this century.
 Read more…